hyperupcall/blog/build.md

 ### `build/`

-The directory where the build is written to.
+Where output files are written to.

 ### `content/`

+User-generated content.
+There are several variants:

 #### `pages/`